FREE email course for parents of children the education system is failing to hold

 • You want a different framework for understanding what's happening

-• You're not looking for behaviour strategies or SEND system navigation—you need to make sense of what's happening to you and your child
+• You're not looking for behaviour strategies or SEND system navigation—you need to make sense of what's happening to you or your child

 What you'll discover: